lkctrl/Minecraft-Useful-LookuperTools/README.md

 1. Windows
 2. Visual Studio IDE
-3.I believe any c# programer using Visual Studio know how to use it
+3. I believe any c# programer using Visual Studio know how to use it

 ### Version control